Galicarnax/cpp-tutorial/README.md

 With shared libraries the sizes are smaller, because there is only one copy of the library on your computer (many different executables may load it at run-time, even simultaneously), but you need to check if you have the library on your computer, and that its version is the one needed by an application.
-If you have both versions of the same library when compiling you program, by default, the shared version will be linked (to force linking static version, use `-static` flag).
+If you have both versions of the same library when compiling a program, by default, the shared version will be linked (to force linking static version, use `-static` flag).